Wilderness Coast– Time Travel And The Evolution Of A Continent

 The increasingly oxygen-rich atmosphere generated by land plants encouraged the development of lungs instead of gills, and gave rise to the first amphibians and land-dwelling reptiles.
 The oldest tetrapod (four footed) trackway in the world is found in Devonian rocks just across the NSW-Victoria border.

-So the area is not only an ancient garden of Eden populated with abundant plant life, but also a place of long-ago biodiversity in land and in water.
+The area is not only an ancient Garden of Eden populated with abundant plant life, but also a place of long-ago biodiversity in land and in water.
 This biodiversity continues today on our Wilderness Coast.

 Article by E. Anne Felton, PhD MAIG & Eden resident